IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/divider.md

 <IgbDivider class="withInset"</igrDivider>
 ```

-The `Middle` attribute is used in combination with the `--inset` css variable.
-When set and `--inset` is provided, it will shrink the divider line from both sides.
-The default value of the `Middle` attribute is false.

 `sample="/layouts/divider/middle", height="220", alt="{Platform} Divider Middle Inset Example"`

 ### Using Divider Inside Select Component

-The following sample illustrates how divider component can be integrated within select component in order to distinguish two groups of items.
+The following sample illustrates how the `Divider` component can be integrated within the `Select` component in order to distinguish two groups of items.

 ```html
 <igc-select>